We encourage residents to take advantage of the following online and phone payment options:

 In-person services with the Tax Collector & Assessor offices are available.

-- Masks are required for anyone entering either of our locations.
+- Masks are no longer required for anyone entering either of our locations.

 - Payments can be processed conveniently using the drive-thru at 111 S Washington St, Greenville NC

 - Please utilize our drop box at the drive-thru at any time to leave tax payments or documents for the Tax Assessor; including Present-use, Exclusions, Exemptions, or Audit forms.